Tone cluster: In popular music

 Like jazz, rock and roll has made use of tone clusters since its birth, if characteristically in a less deliberate manner—most famously, Jerry Lee Lewis's live-performance piano technique of the 1950s, involving fists, feet, and derrière.
 Since the 1960s, much drone music, which crosses the lines between rock, electronic, and experimental music, has been based on tone clusters.
 On The Velvet Underground's "Sister Ray", recorded in September 1967, organist John Cale uses tone clusters within the context of a drone; the song is apparently the closest approximation on record of the band's early live sound.
 Around the same time, Doors keyboardist Ray Manzarek began introducing clusters into his solos during live performances of the band's hit "Light My Fire".

 Kraftwerk's self-titled 1970 debut album employs organ clusters to add variety to its repeated tape sequences.
 In 1971, critic Ed Ward lauded the "tone-cluster vocal harmonies" created by Jefferson Airplane's three lead singers, Grace Slick, Marty Balin, and Paul Kantner.
 Tangerine Dream's 1972 double album Zeit is replete with clusters performed on synthesizer.
-The Beatles' 1965 song "We Can Work It Out" features a momentarily grating tone cluster with voices singing A sharp and C sharp against the accompanying keyboard playing a sustained chord on B to the word "time".
+The Beatles' 1965 song "We Can Work It Out" features a momentarily grating tone cluster with voices singing A♯ and C♯ against the accompanying keyboard playing a sustained chord on B to the word "time".
 The Band's 1968 song "The Weight" from their debut album Music from Big Pink features a dissonant vocal refrain with suspensions culminating in a 3-note cluster to the words "you put the load right on me."

 The sound of tone clusters played on the organ became a convention in radio drama for dreams.
 Clusters are often used in the scoring of horror and science-fiction films.
 (Note: For a discussion of the use of tone clusters in film scoring, see Huckvale 1990, pp. 1–35.
 For descriptions of their role in three individual films, Hosokawa 2004, p.
 60n21; for To the Devil a Daughter, Huckvale 2008, pp. 179–181; and, for Close Encounters, Neil Lerner, "Nostalgia, Masculinist Discourse, and Authoritarianism in John Williams' Scores for Star Wars and Close Encounters of the Third Kind," in Off the Planet, pp. 96–107; 105–106.)
 For a 2004 production of the play Tone Clusters by Joyce Carol Oates, composer Jay Clarke—a member of the indie rock bands Dolorean and The Standard—employed clusters to "subtly build the tension", in contrast to what he perceived in the cluster pieces by Cowell and Ives suggested by Oates: "Some of it was like music to murder somebody to; it was like horror-movie music."